idanhovav/Cave_of_prosperity/README.md

 All of this code was written by me, Idan Hovav, 14 December 2015.

 I should be studying for finals.
+I have no idea how to use data bricks.